Crawshawbooth

-Crawshawbooth is a small village on the edge of the Pennine hills in England just north of the market town of Rawtenstall, Lancashire, and just south of Loveclough.
-It is part of the valley of Rossendale, an ancient royal hunting ground.
-The majority of surrounding land is farm and moor land and many walkers come to the area.
+Crawshawbooth is a small village located on the edge of the Pennines in England, just north of the market town of Rawtenstall, Lancashire, and south of Loveclough.
+It is situated in the Rossendale Valley, which was once an ancient royal hunting ground.
+The majority of the surrounding land consists of farms and moorland.

-Historical aspects
+Toponymy

+The name "Crawshawbooth" is derived from two elements: "Crawshaw" and "booth".

+The first element, "Crawshaw", refers to a family name associated with the village.
+It is believed that the name originates from the Old English words "crawe" meaning "crow" and "sceaga" meaning "grove" or "woodland".
+Over time, the name evolved and eventually became associated with the area.

+The second element, "booth", refers to a small dwelling or temporary shelter historically used by farmers or traders.
+This term reflects the village's historical connection to the agricultural and trading activities that took place in the region.

+The combination of "Crawshaw" and "booth" signifies the historical presence of a dwelling or settlement belonging to the Crawshaw family.

+Geography

+Crawshawbooth is located within the Rossendale Valley, an area known for its scenery and history.
+The village is surrounded by farmland and stretches of moorland.

+The topography of Crawshawbooth is characterised by rolling hills, giving rise to panoramic views of the surrounding countryside.
+The area is crisscrossed by footpaths and trails, making it a destination for walkers and outdoor enthusiasts.
+The village is also intersected by several small rivers and watercourses, including Limy Water and the Folly Clough.

+History

-There are a number of English Heritage properties here.
+There are a number of English Heritage properties in the Crawshawbooth area.

-Crawshaw Hall is a Grade II* listed mansion built in 1831 by John Brooks, a well-known local calico printer and quarry owner.
+Crawshaw Hall is a Grade II* listed mansion built in 1831 by John Brooks, a local calico printer and quarry owner.
 His son Sir Thomas Brooks was created a baronet in 1891 and the following year raised to the peerage as Baron Crawshaw.
 Sir Thomas was appointed High Sheriff of Lancashire for 1884–85.
 The property descended in the Brooks family until it was sold in 1976.
 It has been a medical centre and nursing home since 1987.

 The Religious Society of Friends (Quakers) Meeting House in the village is one of the oldest in the world (it was built in 1716).
 The village has many historical aspects such as Victorian-style housing and huge chimneys from the early Victorian Era.
 There was also a large cotton and shoe making industry in the Victorian Era.

 Goodshaw Chapel was associated with the Larks of Dean.